-This is a white clay (called Kaolin) and because it originally came from China, it got called China pottery.
+This is a white clay (called Kaolin) and because it originally came from China, it is known as China pottery.
 Again, glaze is only applied for decorative purposes and this is also baked on again.

-Note: There are air-drying versions of all of these clays but if they are made wet again their forms would rapidly disintegrate.
+Note: There are air-drying versions of all these clays but if air-dried pottery is made wet again, its form will rapidly disintegrate.

 To remember that porcelain needs the hottest baking temperature, followed by stoneware, then earthenware, recall the following mnemonic:

-This person was wearing a white hat, stones for a tunic and the earth had formed clumps on her shoes.
+This person was wearing a white (porcelain) hat, stones (stoneware) for a tunic and the earth (earthenware) had formed clumps on her shoes.